-Leisa Nichols-Drew is a highly experienced Forensic Scientist and University Lecturer, with specialist expertise in the disciplines of Forensic Biology (blood pattern analysis, bodyfluids examinations, DNA processing and submissions) and Evidence Recovery (including hairs, fibres and trace particulate debris, also shoe/tool/tyre mark analysis and UV/IR imaging techniques).
+Leisa Nichols-Drew is a highly experienced Forensic Scientist, University Lecturer and is a Chartered Forensic Practitioner (ChFP), with specialist expertise in the disciplines of Forensic Biology (blood pattern analysis, bodyfluids examinations, DNA processing and submissions) and Evidence Recovery (including hairs, fibres and trace particulate debris, also shoe/tool/tyre mark analysis and UV/IR imaging techniques).

 Having commenced a career in forensic science in 2000, Leisa continues to undertake major crime (murder, sexual offences, armed robberies etc) casework examinations in a national forensic science laboratory to the current day, when not fulfilling lecturing commitments at DMU.

 Extensive attendance experience at crime scenes and vehicle examinations, post-mortem examinations, courts, cold-case reviews and case conferences, Leisa has coordinated complex forensic laboratory examination strategies contributing to high profile investigations through the Major Crime Service within the UK Criminal Justice System and international agencies including Operations – Sacristy, Mandrill, Easel, Hawkowl, Orb, Frob, Ruby, Jigsaw, Fincham and Sumac.

 Subsequently, appointed to a national group to facilitate best practice and validate new techniques, with successful completion of the UKAS Lead Assessor, Assessor (ISO 17025) and UKAS Forensic Laboratory Internal Auditor courses.
 Additionally, the responsibility for writing and reviewing SOPs, auditing and investigating quality issues in forensic science led to processes which are still used today.